silverlakesoftware/Mailboxes/Readme.md

 - Can be awaited by returning a Task.
 - Can await non-actor code and the continuation will be called on an excution unit.
 - Await the excution unit of another mailbox and the continuation will be called on an execution unit of the calling mailbox.
-- Can use a Task to capture success, an exception, or cancellation result of an execution unit.  (i.e. treated like a message sent back to the caller.)
+- Can use a Task to capture success, an exception, or cancellation result of an execution unit.
+It's treated like a message sent back to the caller.
-- CancellationTokens can be transformed to be mailbox safe with state that can only be modified as part of it's own execution unit.
+- CancellationTokens can be transformed to be mailbox safe with state that can only be modified within it's own execution unit for that mailbox.

 ## Sample